sympletech/just-build-it/README.md

 # Motivation

+We have many projects that have a collection of js and scss files in them that need to be compiled and copied in place.
+I found that there was alot of diffrent ways people were building these projects, and worse that each developer who added in their own build spent a lot of time doing it, and in many cases did not even understand how their builds worked.

-Make it symple to get started on projects, this build won't work for everything but it may work for alot of things
+This package is meant to make it symple to get started on projects, this build won't work for everything but it may work for alot of things

+If you want to use it like webpack and have it build from a single entry point just adjust the js_glob in your config file